jakandy/smahk/README.md

 Closing SuperMemo will automatically terminate the smahk script.

 ### General hotkeys (can be invoked from any application):
-- Ctrl-Alt-X: Extract text or image into new topic
+- Ctrl-Alt-X: Extract text or image into new child topic
 - Ctrl-Shift-X: Extract text or image into previous topic
 - Alt-Shift-X: Extract text or image into current topic
 - Alt-Esc: Terminate smahk script